nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename an existing tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit details of a tag
+4. AddressBook renames the tag indicated
+Use case ends.

+ **Extensions**

+ 2a.
+The list is empty

+ > Use case ends

+ 3a.
+The given tag is invalid

+ > 3a1.
+AddressBook shows an error message <br>
+   Use case resumes at step 2

 ## Appendix C : Non Functional Requirements